 Selected topics in marketing.
 The topics may vary from semester to semester.
 May be repeated for credit when topics change.
 Prerequisite: Permission of instructor.1-3 credits.

 An introduction to the functions of marketing in our economy with particular attention to the influence of social, economic, ethical, legal, and technological forces on marketing activities.
 Problems and policies involved in the marketing of goods and services.
-Prerequisite: ACCT 242 and ECON 217.
+Prerequisite: ACCT 240 and ECON 217 or permission of instructor.
 3 credits.

 An application of scientific research methodology to marketing problems.
 The systematic gathering, recording, processing, and analyzing of marketing data are applied to studies of market structure, market segmentation, positioning, concept and product testing, name and package testing, advertising pre-testing and tracking, and test marketing.
 Students will complete an individual research project.
-Prerequisite: MARK 380.
+Prerequisite: MARK 380 and MATH 171 or other approved statistics course.
 3 credits.
 WR

 A study of consumer purchasing behavior and the environmental factors that affect that behavior.
 Cultural, social, and psychological determinants of consumer behavior are examined.
 The implications of these determinants for market segmentation and marketing strategy are stressed.
 Prerequisite: MARK 380.
 3 credits.